Academic Support, Office of

 Clarification of policies and procedures for disability-related services is available in the Policies and Procedures Manual for Students with Disabilities.
 Copies of the manual are available at the Disability Services Center or on its Web site at www.ric.edu/disabilityservices.
 Persons using TTY/TDD devices may contact the Disabilities Services Center via Rhode Island Relay Services by dialing 711.

 Faculty Center for Teaching and Learning

 The Faculty Center for Teaching and Learning (FCTL) promotes the professional growth and development of faculty as teachers and as scholars of teaching and learning.
 It cultivates a public dialogue about teaching and learning across disciplinary lines and strives to build a professional community among teachers at Rhode Island College.
-The FCTL serves faculty at every stage of their professional lives in order to support a campus-wide culture committed to excellence in teaching and learning.
+The FCTL serves faculty at every stage of their professional lives in order to support a campus-wide culture committed to inclusive excellence in teaching and learning.
 The FCTL is by faculty, for faculty.
-We offer opportunities for faculty members to get together and talk about what they are doing, share strategies and stories and learn about online teaching and new technologies.
-In addition, we offer one-on-one support for course design, syllabus design and online course design and redesign in addition to help with class discussions and crafting assignments.
-Our support services are typically by appointment but walk-ins are welcome.
+We offer opportunities for faculty members to talk about what they are doing, share strategies and stories, and learn about various teaching pedagogies including active/engaged learning, online teaching and new teaching –related technologies.
+In addition, the FCTL offers support for designing courses, syllabi, class discussions, assignments and assessments of learning outcomes.
 For more information about the FCTL and our offerings visit our website at www.ric.edu/fctl.